-At the beginning of chapter two Lev shares with the reader of his fear of the Crosses prison, “a brutish, brooding warehouse of the lost”.
+At the beginning of chapter two Lev shares with the reader of his fear of the Crosses prison, “a brutish, brooding warehouse of the lost” (38).
 He is taken by the police to an empty cell there.
-Whilst there Lev worries that he will never be a great Russian, as many great Russians endure time in prison, and after a few hours he was already “half broken”.
+Whilst there Lev worries that he will never be a great Russian, as many great Russians endure time in prison, and after a few hours he was already “half broken” (40).

 Finally Lev hears the sound of several sets of boots and a key is turned in the lock of the cell door.
 A young uniformed soldier is thrown into the cell with him.
-Lev notes the “high Cossack cheekbones, the amused twist of the lips, the hay-blond hair, the eyes blue enough to please any Aryan bride”.
+Lev notes the “high Cossack cheekbones, the amused twist of the lips, the hay-blond hair, the eyes blue enough to please any Aryan bride” (40).
 The soldier introduces himself as Nikolai Alexandrovich Vlasov - his friends call him Kolya.
-Kolya says that he was accused of desertion but that he is a student and he was defending his thesis - an interpretation of The Courtyard Hound, through the lens of contemporary sociological analysis” (42).
+Kolya tells Lev that he has been accused of desertion but that he is a student and he was defending his thesis, “an interpretation of Ushakovo’s The Courtyard Hound, through the lens of contemporary sociological analysis” (42).

 Chapter Three Summary